-The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at and for the year ended December 31, 2022 (note 1).
-Although the company is investment entity this financial statement are consloidated whith the subsidiary senice the main purpose and activity of the subsidiary are providing servise to the company's investment activity, Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
+The consolidated financial statements comprise the financial statements of the Group and its subsidiary as at and for the year ended December 31, 2023 (note 1).
+Although the Group is investment entity this financial statement are consloidated whith the subsidiary since the main purpose and activity of the subsidiary is providing service to the company's investment activity, Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls an investee if, and only if, the Group has: